 I’m a Mac user.
 I’m also a big fan of Apple.
 Therefore, when I first heard that El Capitan was going to be released in September 2015, I was ecstatic.
 However, there were a few issues with my MacBook and it would often say: “No packages were eligible for install” when trying to install the OS X. So I made this article instead so others could get their MacBook repaired quickly on their own.
+If the solution below doesn’t work for you reach out to Melbourne’s IT support experts today for a fix.

 Solution for fixing error “No packages were eligible for install”, “This copy of the Install OS X El Capitan application can’t be verified.
 It may have been corrupted or tampered with during downloading.”